May &* June 2020

-We continue to collect aluminum cans for recycling (Please place any bags of ALUMINUM (NO STEEL) cans at the kitchen entrance to the church.
+RECYCLE ALUMINUM CANS for the American Cancer Society.
+Please place any bags of ALUMINUM (NOT STEEL) cans at the kitchen entrance to the church.

-Can pull tabs are still being collected for the dialysis machine at the Ronald McDonald House.
+Collect pull tabs from soda cans, etc. for the dialysis machine at the Ronald McDonald House.
 A container is on the table in the narthex.